About

 By 2019, Michael was remixing tracks for Netflix’s 13 Reasons Why and pitching trailer music for The King and Doctor Sleep.
 While these placements were not secured, the process expanded his reach into international trailer campaigns.
 At the same time, he grew Aurora Eclipse into a record label, re-releasing Iceni’s back catalogue, co-producing Clare Estelle’s single Sacred Night, and recording Queen Kong with SkyQuaker — notably featuring the final recorded words of Soviet dissident Vladimir Bukovsky.

-In 2020, Michael scored Andrea Ratti’s short film Fragments, which went on to win five festival awards including Best Soundtrack.
+In 2020, Michael scored Andrea Ratti’s (Sister Boniface Mysteries, Testament, Built to Be, Fractured Minds) short film Fragments, which went on to win five festival awards including Best Soundtrack.
 To celebrate, Aurora Eclipse Productions released the score and pressed it to limited-edition vinyl.
 From this point onward, his cues and compositions began securing broadcast and streaming placements, with music synced across Discovery Channel, Investigation Discovery, Paramount Network, Sky, Netflix, and TikTok.

 As the world began to emerge from the pandemic in late 2021, Michael took up a lecturing role in Music Production at the University of Northampton.
 Through this position he has worked alongside legendary producer Tony Platt (AC/DC, Bob Marley, Iron Maiden), strengthening his links between professional practice and academic research.

 In 2024, he introduced Bell’s Laboratory, a new platform for sharing his research and creative practice in spatial and object-based audio.
-That same year, he co-founded ProtoVoid with Les Plumridge, a collaborative project blending cinematic sound, progressive influences, and immersive production.
+That same year, he co-founded ProtoVoid with Les Plumridge — a collaborative project centred on cinematic and atmospheric composition, with future works planned for immersive and spatial release.
 Their debut album 90377 Sedna marked the launch of the partnership, expanding Michael’s discography into new conceptual territory while maintaining his focus on atmospheric and spatially rich sound design.

-Now operating under the umbrella of Bell Creative Labs, he continues to compose, produce, and research, with his PhD examining how spatial and object-based audio can reshape contemporary music composition.
+Now operating under the umbrella of Bell Creative Labs LLC — with Aurora Eclipse Productions continuing as its label division — he continues to compose, produce, and research, with his PhD examining how spatial and object-based audio can reshape contemporary music composition.
+The formation of his U.S.-registered company reflects a growing focus on transatlantic collaborations and immersive work in the American creative sector.

 As Composer